baloian/eccpem/README.md

 # ECCPEM
-How to generate Elliptic Curve Cryptography (ECC) key pairs (public and private keys) write them in PEM file or read from PEM file in C and C++ programming languages ?
+How to generate Elliptic Curve Cryptography (ECC) key pairs (public and private keys) write them in PEM file or read from PEM file in C and C++ programming languages?

-ECCPEM library makes it super easy just calling one function and job is done!.
+ECCPEM library makes it super easy just invoking one function and the job is done!

 ### Get the source code and build the project

-Before installing project install minimum requirements, which are `Cmake` and `OpenSSL` library.
+Before installing the project, install minimum requirements: `Cmake` and `OpenSSL` libraries.
 ```bash
 $ sudo apt-get instal cmake libssl-dev
 ```

-The latest source code is available on ECCPEM's GitHub repository.
-You may use Git from the command-line to clone the source code:
+Use `git` from the command-line to clone the source code:

 ```bash
 $ git clone https://github.com/baloyan/eccpem.git
 $ cd eccpem
 ```

-To configure and build the project:
+To configure and build the project run the following commands:

 ```bash
 $ mkdir build